 Knitting needles and yarn will be available to purchase.

 The Being Knitterly Studio is in a beautiful Edwardian house in Loughborough, Leicestershire.

-After booking, Nicki will email you details and directions, as well as ask about your previous experience.
+After booking, Nicki will email you details and directions, and ask about your previous experience.

 Here is how we are keeping Covid safe.